AtomicElectronCreates/BloodHorn-Dev/USAGE.md

 ### 4. Advanced Usage
 - Use the recovery shell for troubleshooting.
-- Use Lua scripting and plugins for advanced boot logic.
 - Chainload other bootloaders or operating systems.
 - Boot over network (PXE/HTTP).